 The best beaches are those of Memesha, Lambert’s Cove and Joseph A. Sylvia State Beach and it would be a crime to not enjoy the freshly caught local lobster and crab, which are famous throughout America, not just MA.
 Chappaquiddick is also a great waterside spot, famous as being the place where Senator Ted Kennedy had a vehicle crash after a party that killed his passenger.

 Head out to Felix Neck or Long Point to enjoy the wildlife – as an island, Martha’s Vineyard is a nature-lovers paradise, with wild birds and other unique creatures that are native to the island, including the wild turkeys which roam free, and the somewhat less native (but cute) alpacas.

 Don’t forget to take a trip to see the Lighthouse at Edgartown Harbor – the views are something else, especially as the sun sets at the end of another perfect day on this delightful Eastern island.

 Thank you for visiting our site.
 We love talking about Martha’s Vineyard and we hope you have found some great information on our site.
 If you have any questions please contact us today.
 If you have your own Martha’s Vineyard travel tips please submit those tips here.
-One last thing we ask that you visit our sponsor especially if you need a 3 wheel mobility scooter.
+Did you enjoy the article?
+Please visit our generous article sponsor for all of your Plano, TX Fence and Pergola Staining needs.